 Mini Case Study: The San Francisco Foundation

 First off, there is, and always will be, value in stepping into the perspective of your audience.
 Shifting your community’s perception of you as a funder, though, is not easy.
 It requires a massive internal investment and reevaluation of how you see the community you hope to serve.
-(We recently talked with Rehana Abbas, Chief Philanthropy Officer of the San Francisco Foundation, about how to communicate that shift.)
+(We talked with Rehana Abbas, Chief Philanthropy Officer of the San Francisco Foundation, about how to communicate that shift.)

 When the San Francisco Foundation came to us, it was for their first fundraising campaign in 75 years.
 Their role as a change agent and thought leader for racial equity and economic inclusion had grown.
 Still, they struggled to articulate the need for the operating fund instrumental to their work.
 As our audience development research concluded, one particular theme stuck out: